 A government's operating agenda and reason to exits is totally different than that of a business.
-Corporations are well known for their efforts to defer their costs or the consequences of their greedy business practices onto someone else.
+Corporations are well known for their efforts to defer their costs, or the consequences of their greedy business practices, onto someone else.
 If a company can weasel out of paying money in compensation for additional costs incurred because of their bad acts, they will.
-If the profit is great enough, and the penalty weak enough, many big companies have already proven they will take the shortest course to profit.
+If the profit is great enough, and the penalty weak enough, many big companies have already shown they will take the shortest course to profit.

-The original Tea Partiers concept of the American dream was more of a meritocracy and not a country ruled by the moneyed elite.
-This was the main reason working people from all over the world wanted to come here and from which rose the greatest generation in American history.
+The original Tea Party concept of the American dream was more of a meritocracy and not a country ruled by the moneyed elite.
+This was the main reason working people from all over the world wanted to come here, and from which arose the greatest generation in American history.
 After WWII, if a working person was the right color and gender they had the opportunity to live the American dream.
 That great generation made us safe and gave us, their children, a good start in life.

 Don't get me wrong, I believe billionaires have as much right to push their agenda as any other special interest group.
 And the shadowy founders of the Tea Party are due credit for fooling most of their victims into supporting political aims which are contrary to these followers own best interests.
 I just wish they would not have besmirched our freedom fighters of lore.
 Perhaps, they might consider rebranding themselves with a more accurate and appropriate moniker?
 I have one that comes to mind every time a member of The Tea Party is interviewed in the media; how about this group calling itself, ‘The Flat-Earthers?’
 Look, it’s just a suggestion and I mean in with love.